 A thorough examination of the cardio-respiratory system should be made to identify features consistent with an exacerbation of asthma eg wheeze on auscultation of the chest, tachypnoea, absence of pyrexia, absence of crepitations, and tachypnoea.
 Occasionally, the symptoms and findings on chest examination may point to another trigger for a sudden worsening of an alternative diagnosis such as pneumonia, pulmonary oedema, pneumothorax or pulmonary embolus.

-- Unable to complete sentences in one breath
+- severe breathlessness (including too breathless to complete sentences in one breath)

 A severe asthma attack cannot be excluded by clinical examination alone.